Professor of Art History Art History

 Areas of Specialization: Modern and Contemporary American Art, African American Art, Animals in Art, Human-Animal Relations

 Jessica Dallow’s research addresses the intersections of race and gender in representations of animals in American art.
 Her writing on 19th-century animalier Edward Troye appears in the journal Nineteenth-Century Art Worldwide and the volume Equestrian Cultures.
-Her book on American equine-equestrian art is forthcoming.
+Her recent book is Race, Gender, and Identity in American Equine Art, 1832 to the Present (2022).
 Research support includes grants from the Virginia Historical Society, Kentucky Historical Society, and UAB.

 She is also interested in theories of the family in the history of art and southern self-taught art.
 Essays on Betye and Alison Saar appear in Family Legacies: The Art of Betye, Lezley, and Alison Saar, Reconciling Art and Motherhood, and the journal Feminist Studies, and on Clementine Hunter in Sacred and Profane: Vision and Voice in Southern Self-Taught Art.